abdrehman1435/Face-Mask-Detector/README.md

         if cv2.waitKey(1) == ord('q'):
             break

-Enter the code below (after replacing the placeholder text with the path to your Python script) To close the window (interrupt or end inference), enter CTRL+c on your keyboard python3 /path/to/[YOUR-PYTHON-FILE].py
+Enter the code below (after replacing the placeholder text with the path to your Python script).
+To close the window (interrupt or end inference), enter CTRL+c on your keyboard.

+python3 /path/to/[YOUR-PYTHON-FILE].py

-The inference speed (in milliseconds) with the Apple Macbook Air (M1) as the host device averaged around 15 ms or 66 FPS.
-Note: The host device used with OAK will drastically impact FPS.
-Take this into consideration when creating your system.
+The inference speed (in milliseconds) with the Apple Macbook Air (M1) as the host device averaged around 15 ms or 66 FPS. **Note: The host device used with OAK will drastically impact FPS.** Take this into consideration when creating your system.

 ## Testing and validating the model using YOLOv8
 Test and validate the model after training using the YOLOv8 command-line interface (CLI).
 You can use the --weights option to specify the path to your trained model weights, and the --source option to provide the path to your test images or video.
 The CLI will display the results on the screen and save them in the runs/detect folder.